or Repairing Your Credit Rating

 amount possible on your highest interest card upon receipt of

 Do not wait until you get a credit card bill.
+Set up getting statements online.
 Make your payment

 If you get paid every two weeks, make two payments.
 Get that